 Commissions & Micro-residencies Aberlleiniog Sculpture Trail

-The selected artists are responded to the island’s natural heritage — from deep geological time to present-day environmental challenges — using locally sourced materials, ecological data and site-specific research.
+The selected artists responded to the island’s natural heritage — from deep geological time to present-day environmental challenges — using locally sourced materials, ecological data and site-specific research.

 GeoMôn UNESCO Geopark